 In addition to less sun exposure, our food is not nearly as nutrient dense as it used to be.
 Therefore, we turn to supplements for optimal health.
 Fortunately, vitamin D is easy and inexpensive to purchase.
-Some researchers and scientists recommend taking vitamin D with vitamin K2.
+Some researchers and scientists recommend taking it with vitamin K2.
 This combination helps direct calcium into the right areas.

 Vitamin D is so important because it helps in bone growth, assists in hormone functions, and most importantly improves your immune system.
 Optimal levels support your immune system, especially during cold and flu season.
 In fact, several articles have shown COVID-19 outcomes directly related to patient’s vitamin D levels.
 Higher levels had less severe outcomes, where lower levels may have led to longer recoveries and/or fatal outcomes.